mnmnotmail/website/biz-b2b.md

 ### Solution

-Decentralized, secure messaging, via an open protocol, for comms between businesses (e.g. alerts, status updates, support requests, data transfers, payments).
+Decentralized, secure messaging, via an open protocol, for communication & correspondence between businesses (e.g. alerts, status updates, support requests, data transfers, purchase orders, payments).

 TMTP, a new network protocol (implemented by an open source server & client), enables a private messaging network at any Internet site.
 TMTP sites are members-only, and allow communications only among members of that site.